NgoJunHaoJason/CZ4041/project/README.md

 **To view the results of a notebook (for most notebooks), simply scroll to the bottom of the notebook.**

-If you are unsure, you can follow the instructions set-up and run notebooks below.

 ## to set-up

 no Anaconda